Glutes · Compound movement

 Common mistakes

-• Hyperextending the lower back at lockout instead of just standing tall with the ribs over the pelvis.
+• Hyperextending the lower back and flaring the ribs at the top instead of squeezing the glute.

 Variations & alternatives